 Costs associated with regular project/programme monitoring and undertaking evaluations should be included in the project/programme budget, rather than as part of the organization's overhead (organizational development or administrative costs).
 Therefore, the true cost of a project/programme will be reflected in the budget.
 Otherwise, including M&E costs as an administrative or organizational development cost may incorrectly suggest inefficiencies in the project/programme and the implementing organization, with donors reluctant to cover such costs when in reality they are project-related costs.
-Ideally, financial systems should allow for activity-based costing where monitoring costs are linked to project/programme activities being monitored.
+Ideally, financial systems should allow for activity-based costing where monitoring costs are linked to project/ programme activities being monitored.
+International Federation of Red Cross and Red Crescent Societies Project/programme monitoring and evaluation guide

 If the budget has already been completed with the project/programme proposal, determine whether there is a separate/appropriated budget for M&E purposes.

-Ongoing monitoring expenses may already be built into staff time and expenditure budgets for the overall project/programme operation, such as support for an information management system, field transportation and vehicle maintenance, translation, and printing and publishing of M&E documents/tools.
+Ongoing monitoring expenses may already be built into staff time and expenditure budgets for the overall project/programme operation, such as support for an information management system, field transportation and vehicle maintenance, translation, and printing and publishing of M&E documents/ tools.
 Certain M&E events, such as a baseline study or external evaluation, may not have been included in the overall project/programme budget because the budget was planned during the proposal preparation period, before the M&E system had been developed.
 In such instances it is critical to ensure that these M&E costs are added to the project/programme budget.